|Local Services and Useful Information

 The nearest grocers (and Post Office) is the Drummore Stores in Drummore (about 4 miles away).
 The shop is the most southerly grocers and post office in Scotland.
 They sell a range of groceries, plus magazines and newspapers, and off-licence sales.
 They also offer a 'cash back' service.

-There are also general stores at Sandhead - McKenzie A & Sons (6.5 miles) and Stoneykirk - Londis (9 miles).
+There is also a general store and Post Office with cash machine at Sandhead - McKenzie A & Sons (6.5 miles)

 There's a lovely gift shop (plus cafe and lighthouse) at Gallie Craig at the Mull of Galloway (www.galliecraig.co.uk).